 Our logo and its history

-As early as the 13th century, apothecary grocers in Montpellier took the "Serment des Especiadors" (Oath of the Especiadors), which contained a promise " to practice the profession well and loyally, and to have all preparations made in the same way, without any sophistication, as prescribed in the Antidotaire where the formulas are recorded ".
-The statutes of 1340, followed by those of 1572, organized the profession, always under the control of the University of Medicine.
-The result was the first pharmacopoeia in France in 1574, written at the request of apothecaries by Laurent Joubert, professor of medicine, and the creation of a druggist's shop in 1588, run by an apothecary who demonstrated it three times a year to medical students (the forerunner oftoday's faculty druggist's shop).
-At the end of his master's degree, the master apothecary always took an oath " to exercise his office well and faithfully, and to observe all the contents of our statutes and regulations ".
-The statutes of 1631, without fundamentally changing the organization of the profession, bear the mark of the Counter-Reformation, and it is here that the figure of Saint Roch makes his appearance as patron saint of Montpellier's apothecaries.
+As early as the 13th century, the apothecaries of Montpellier took the “Oath of the Especiadors,” which included a pledge“to practice the profession well and loyally and to have preparations made in the same manner, without any adulteration, as prescribed in the Antidotaire, where the formulas are recorded.”The statutes of 1340, followed by those of 1572, regulated this profession, which remained under the control of the University of Medicine.
+This led to the first pharmacopoeia in France in 1574, written at the request of the apothecaries by Laurent Joubert, a professor of medicine, and the creation of a drug store in 1588 run by an apothecary who demonstrated its contents three times a year to medical students (this is the predecessor ofthe faculty’s current drug store).
+Upon completing his master’s degree, the master apothecary always takes an oath“to perform his duties well and faithfully and to observe the full content of our statutes and regulations.”
+The statutes of 1631, without fundamentally changing the organization of the profession, bear the mark of the Counter-Reformation, and it is here that the figure of Saint Roch appears as the patron saint of Montpellier’s apothecaries.

-Why St Roch?
+Why St. Roch?

-From 1664 onwards, it was he who sealed the jars of theriac and other mithridates, prepared publicly and taken to the Beaucaire Fair.
-Hence the vase held by Saint Roch, who said " Nihil preciosus ", "nothing more precious" than this true panacea.
-Apothecaries then had their own seal, a copy of which is now used to make the wax seal on the oath taken by new doctors of pharmacy.
-In fact, since the 1960s, the faculty has taken up the tradition of the oath that marks the awarding of the pharmacist's diploma, and has chosen to revive the figure of Saint Roch.
+Starting in 1664, he was the one who sealed the jars of theriac and other mithridates, which were prepared in public and taken to the Beaucaire Fair.
+Hence the vase held by Saint Roch, which bears the inscription“Nihil preciosus,” meaning “nothing more precious” than this true panacea.
+The apothecaries then had their own seal, a copy of which is currently used to apply the wax seal to the oath taken by new pharmacy graduates.
+In fact, since the 1960s, the faculty has revived the tradition of the oath that marks the awarding of the pharmacist’s degree and has chosen to bring the figure of Saint Roch back to life.

 The symbol of our Faculty